Staff

 At Camp Radford there are a variety of funny random things that kids will ask or say, things ranging from “What's the Wi-Fi password?”
 “I brought all of my money, where's the gift shop and snacks?”
 “Do the alligators in the river bite?”
 “Are the cows going to attack us?”
 “Did you plant the stinging nettle just to keep us out of the tall grass?”

-Graduate & Career Coordinator - Vel Phillips Middle School
+Graduate & Career Specialist - Oshkosh North

 laurenc@bgcosh.org